yururyuru00/SpectralClusteringwithRefine/README.md

 python SClump.py --help
 ```
 (The parameter names of the command line arguments are the same as the ones listed in our paper.)
+For replication of other experiments, please refer to SpectralClustering/experiment/README.md

 ## Cite
 Please cite our paper if you use this code in your own work: